IABTechLab/uid2docs/docs/guides/integration-prebid-advanced.md

 ## Generate UID2 Token

-UID2 requires initial tokens to be generated server-side.
-You can do this by calling the [POST /token/generate](../endpoints/post-token-generate.md) endpoint to generate a new UID2 token.
+You can generate tokens by calling the [POST /token/generate](../endpoints/post-token-generate.md) endpoint.

 ## UID2 User ID Submodule

-UID2 requires initial tokens to be generated server-side.
-The UID2 module handles storing, providing, and optionally refreshing them.
-The module operates in Client Refresh mode.
+The UID2 module handles storing, providing, and optionally refreshing UID2 tokens.

 >**Important:** UID2 is not designed to be used where GDPR applies.
 The module checks the passed-in consent data, and does not operate if the `gdprApplies` flag is set to `true`.